As with my remarks on punk and so on,

 If the Renaissance is to be understood, it is necessary to acknowledge not just the awe-inspiring idealism of its cultural artefacts but also the realities which its artists endeavoured to conceal or reconfigure.

-Lowe explores the brutal social universe in which artists were immersed.
-Like Baxendall, he explores the relationship between artist and his assistants and apprentices:
+Lee explores the brutal social universe in which artists were immersed.
+Like Baxandall, he explores the relationship between artist and his assistants and apprentices:

 The relationship was naturally based on work, and hence could often be punctuated by squabbles, or even dismissal.
 Michelangelo continually had trouble with his assistants, and had to sack several for poor workmanship, laziness, or even—in one particular case—because the lad in question was “a stuck-up little turd”.